 Mr. Pollack joined American Capital in 2004.
-Prior to American Capital, Mr. Pollack was a member of the Corporate and Securities and Real Estate Practice Groups of Arnold & Porter.
+Prior to American Capital, Mr. Pollack was an Associate in the Corporate and Securities and Real Estate Practice Groups of Arnold & Porter.

-SEAN P. REID, 46
+SEAN P. REID, 47

 Executive Vice President, Strategy and Corporate Development